dlimyh98/EinsteinBoys/README.md

 3. 'npm install' in the root folder

 4. 'npm run start' in the root folder
-4.1 The following message should appear in your terminal
-    - react-scripts start
+    - 'react-scripts start' will be outputted on your console
-4.2 The app should be deployed on localhost:3000, **note that it is on port 3000!**
+    - The app will be deployed on localhost:3000, **note that it is on port 3000!**

-4. Navigate to the backend folder (in another Terminal window) (.../Damien/Downloads/EinsteinBoys/backend)
+5. Navigate to the backend folder (in another Terminal window) (.../Damien/Downloads/EinsteinBoys/backend)

-5. 'node server.js' in the backend folder
+6. 'node server.js' in the backend folder
-5.1 The following message should appear in your terminal
-    - Server running on 4000
+    - 'Server running on 4000' will be ouputted on your console
-    - Mongoose is connected
+    - 'Mongoose is connected' will be outputted on your console

 ## Troubleshooting tips for errors
 1. Ensure that node.js is installed